ZG5991/postbored/resources/design_document.md

  ## **Problem Statement**

-   PostBored is a public message board application for people passionate about sharing ideas.
+   PostBored is a public post board application for people passionate about sharing ideas.
    The goal is to provide an easy to use, responsive web application to allow users to post thier thoughts freely.
-   This application should allow users to create and maintain a personal account, post to a public message board, and view posts by other users easily.
+   This application should allow users to create and maintain a personal account, post to a public post board, and view posts by other users easily.

  ## **Top Questions to Resolve in Review**